 Current research surrounds learning more about prostate cancer in general, as well as assessing the quality of life (QoL) impacts from treatment.
 Additionally, research is focused on developing and producing new treatment options for prostate cancer, as well as identifying new prostate cancer biomarkers.
 Biomarkers include any entity in the body that indicates a cancerous process is occurring, such as mutated genes, cancer-related proteins, and more.

 By identifying and learning more about these biomarkers, treatment options can be better targeted at prostate cancer-specific processes in the body, as well as better assess an individual’s risk of developing prostate cancer.
 Biomarkers also have the potential to predict how aggressive a cancer might be, as well as its probability of metastasis or recurrence later on.
 Biomarkers can also be paired with common screening techniques to help identify potential prostate cancer early on for earlier detection.

-Currently, over 140 phase III trials and over 650 phase I/II trials associated with treatment of prostate cancer are underway in the United States.6 Most recently, clinical trials like these have led to the creation of several new drugs for men with prostate cancer.
+Currently, approximately 100 phase III trials and over 500 phase I/II trials associated with treatment of prostate cancer are underway in the United States.6 Most recently, clinical trials like these have led to the creation of several new drugs for men with prostate cancer.

 How do I learn more or get involved?

 Organizations like the Prostate Cancer Clinical Trials Consortium and ClinicalTrials.gov share information on current trials that are ongoing, as well as publicize trials looking for participants.
 You can also talk with your doctor about any trials they are aware of that you may qualify for.
 Also, chances are your provider knows about the field of prostate cancer research as well, and even if there aren’t any trials for you in your area, they may still be able to fill you in on anything new and exciting that they’ve recently encountered or heard about.